EU's new Indo-Pacific strategy: What are the objectives and challenges? | DW | 17.09.2021

 While the intricacies of the EU's new strategy paper are still being digested by analysts, what's clear is that the EU hasn't diverted from its usual path in the Indo-Pacific.

-The ASEAN region is described as "an increasingly important partner for the EU" in the paper, while it also notes confidence of signing new trade deals in the region.
+The ASEAN region is described as "an increasingly important partner for the EU" in the paper, while it also notes confidence in signing new trade deals in the region.

 "The launch of EU Strategy for Cooperation in the Indo-Pacific marks a major development for the EU's relations with this immense and growing region," said Driesmans, referring to the paper's formal title.